Teaching the Millennial Student

-We offer six-year programs in the two major “source languages” from which the English language is derived: French and German.
-Our choice of French and German reflects the importance of these two cultures in our own linguistic and cultural heritage, as well as the rich connections between the history and literature of those countries and FA students’ course work in other disciplines.
+We offer six-year programs in the two major 'source languages' from which the English language is derived: French and German.
+These two languages reflect the rich connections between the history and literature of those countries and FA students’ coursework in other disciplines.
 We started to phase in a Spanish program in the fall of 2020-2021.

 Students start speaking in the target language from the first day at Falmouth Academy.
-Our teachers are fluent French- or German-speaking teachers, many of them native speakers, who have lived and studied in France or Germany.
-Small classes of no more than 17 students encourage listening and speaking.
-Exploration of German-speaking countries and the French-speaking world through literature, art, music, film, news, cultural sites and food fosters our students’ broadening of their cultural and historical perspective.
+Teachers are fluent in the languages they teach, many of them native speakers, or have studied extensively abroad.
+Small classes encourage listening and speaking.
+Cultural exploration through literature, art, music, film, news, geography, and food fosters a broadening of students' worldview and historical perspective.

-The Modern Language Department reinforces the practical importance of proficiency in a foreign language through group exchanges with high schools in Nice, France and Heidelberg, Germany.
-These exchanges offer our students the opportunity to use their second language as they host and visit French or German partners, attend school with them, and live with their families.
-Group excursions explore museums, historic sights, industries and markets in the regions surrounding our partner schools.
+The Modern Language Department reinforces the practical importance of proficiency in a foreign language through group exchanges.
+We currently offer exchanges with high schools in Nice, France, and Heidelberg, Germany.
+These exchanges offer our students the opportunity to use their second language as they host and visit students, attend school with them, and live with their families.
+Group excursions explore museums, historic sights, industries, and markets in the regions surrounding our partner schools.